Charity Registration FAQ

 - The organization’s legal name is different from the one used in the solicitation.

 - The organization is not required to register with the Attorney General and is therefore not entered into the database.

 - The database is still being adapted to reflect the new electronic registration system.

 - The organization is non-compliant in their filing requirements

 Be aware that there can be very different reasons for an unsuccessful search.
 If you are unsuccessful in completing your search or need assistance in interpreting the information, please send an email describing the information you are trying to find to firstname.lastname@example.org and let us know about your difficulties.
 We will do our best to help locate more information on the organization in question.

-9. What qualifies a person as a professional fundraiser or professional fundraising counsel and how does a professional fundraiser register with the NM Office of the Attorney General?
+What qualifies a person as a professional fundraiser or professional fundraising counsel and how does a professional fundraiser register with the NM Office of the Attorney General?